specialized806/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/sample-application/README.md

 To setup, you need an environment variable named ConnectContosoHR that is the connection string to your Azure SQL DB instance. eg; `Server=tcp:XXXXXXXserver.database.windows.net;Database=ContosoHR;`

+To set the environment variable, open a Command Prompt and use the setx command eg;
+setx ConnectContosoHR=`Server=tcp:XXXXXXXserver.database.windows.net;Database=ContosoHR;`

 Don't put the enclave-specific settings in the connection string, these are added by the code so you can demo with- and without-AE.

 When the code runs, there's a flag in the code: